 Cir.
 650 B.C.

-A commentator in China asserted that people “will not do without beer.
+A writer in China said that people “will not do without beer.
 To prohibit it and secure total abstinence from it is beyond the power even of sages.
 Hence, therefore, we have warnings on the abuse of it.”67

 Cir.
 600 B.C.

 Greeks landed at the mouth of the Rhone, establish present-day Marseille.
 They taught the French how to prune their vines to improve yield.68

 Following release of the Hebrews from Exile in Babylon, wine became a common beverage for everyone.
 That included the very young.
 It was a major source of nourishment.
 And an important part of festivities.
 A widely used medication.
 An essential provision for any fortress.
 And it was an important commodity.
 It thus came to be an essential element in the life of the Hebrews, who had developed Judiasm.69

 “Childebert the First (511-558 B.C.) proclaimed that drunkenness was an offense in the eyes of God….”70